 - EWMBA204 Operations (2 units): This course introduces students to concepts and techniques related to matching supply with demand in manufacturing and service operations.
 The goals are to make students conversant in the language of operations management, provide them with quantitative and qualitative tools to analyze basic operations issues and allow them to see the role of operations management in the overall strategy of the firm.
 The course covers topics in process and capacity analysis, inventory management, demand uncertainty, supply chain management, service operations and revenue management.
 In each module, students are introduced to tools for analyzing operations problems and methods of managing that aspect of operations.
 Students prepare cases for class discussion, analyze cases and problem sets and participate in simulations/exercises.
 The objective is to create as much interaction with operations issues as possible, allowing students to examine how they affect an organization’s overall performance.

-- EWMBA299 Strategy (2 units): This class takes the perspective of the executive who is leading the business and responsible for developing its strategy.
+- EWMBA209 Strategy (2 units): Capstone requirement.
+This class takes the perspective of the executive who is leading the business and responsible for developing its strategy.
 It enables students to analyze and design strategies to achieve competitive advantage.
 Game theory and real option theory are used as organizing frameworks.
 The course draws heavily on microeconomics and, to a lesser extent, other core courses.
 Students develop skills to diagnose the competitive position of a business, evaluate business strategies, anticipate rival’s actions and analyze business options.

 Electives: Second Year Fall (optional), Second Year Spring, Third Year Fall & Third Year Spring

-Starting in the Fall semester of your second year, you can begin to tailor your program with a wide selection of elective courses (20 units) of your choice.
+Starting in the Fall semester of your second year, you can begin to tailor your program with a wide selection of elective courses (21 units) of your choice.
 Electives give you an opportunity to focus on an area of emphasis, sharpen specific skills, and gain specialized knowledge.

 *Please note, students are unable to take electives during their first two semesters of core.
 The only exceptions are certain summer electives and if you successfully waive a core course.